ohadch/ohadch/README.md

 - Docker, Linux and Bash
 - Serverless development with Firebase
 - GCP as the go-to cloud provider
+- Development of financial applications with Authorize.net and Plaid

 💼 I worked before as a fullstack developer at DeepCoding for two years.